ausyau/word-game-client/README.md

 ## LinkedIn Word Game

-This is client side built in React for a word guessing game, which can be played by a user "against" the computer.
+This is the client side application built in React for a word guessing game, which can be played by a user "against" the computer.
 This is a game where the secret-keeper (in this case, the computer) thinks of a word, and the guesser (the user) tries to guess it one letter at a time.
 The guesser has six guesses.
 If the guesser guesses a letter which is part of the word, the secret-keeper will reveal